 The syllabus committee should meet at least once in a year to study and clarify any difficulties from the Institutes.
+The Workshop on syllabi should be organized at the beginning of every semester

 12.Eligibility of Faculty:

 MCA (from any faculty) or M.Sc (Computer Science) or M.Tech.
 (CS) with at least $B+\mbox{ or equivalent}$